-The Cheng Fellowship has four key elements: co-curricular sessions, coaching and mentoring, self-directed immersion learning, and the Social Change Plan.
-Over the course of the Fellowship, students work to refine their understanding of a specific social problem, reflect on their personal identities and sources of power, and take action in finding their unique pathway forward, making concrete plans to continue their work post-graduation as social innovators in movements, organizations, businesses, and/or government.
+The New World Social Innovation Fellowship has four key elements: co-curricular sessions, coaching and mentoring, self-directed immersion learning, and the Social Change Plan.
+Over the course of the Fellowship, students – known as Cheng Fellows – work to refine their understanding of a specific social problem, reflect on their personal identities and sources of power, and take action in finding their unique pathway forward, making concrete plans to continue their work post-graduation as social innovators in movements, organizations, businesses, and/or government.
 Fellows will also become part of a dedicated cohort and larger community of changemakers invested in advancing their work and the work of their peers to achieve positive social impact.

 In addition to the world-class curricular studies offered at Harvard, Cheng Fellows will: